EventStore/documentation/docs/cloud/provision/README.md

 # EventStoreDB Cloud provisioning

-EventStoreDB Cloud allows you to provision EventStoreDB clusters in AWS and GCP.
-We plan to support Azure by the end of 2020.
+EventStoreDB Cloud allows you to provision EventStoreDB clusters in AWS, GCP, and Azure.

 The provisioning process consists of the following steps: